Sega development studios: 2009–2017

 Maimai arcade cabinets have been updated for over a decade.

 Sega management had high expectations for Nagoshi to develop a worldwide hit after creating the successful Yakuza series, which eventually became Binary Domain.
-Similarly the developers behind IP that sold well in Japan such as the Phantasy Star series had a desire to aim for worldwide audiences, much like the developers behind the Sonic the Hedgehog, Super Monkey Ball and Mario & Sonic games.
-Binary Domain was a commercial failure, which made the team reflect on to keep making authentic Japanese games rather than being anything else.
+Similarly the developers behind IP that sold well in Japan had a desire to aim for worldwide audiences, much like the developers behind the Sonic the Hedgehog, Super Monkey Ball and Mario & Sonic games.
+Binary Domain was a commercial failure, which made the Yakuza team reflect on to keep making authentic Japanese games rather than being anything else.

+Toshihiro Nagoshi became Chief Creative Officer of Sega in 2012.

 Games for smartphones became a huge focus, particular with the keywords free to play and cross play.
 Sega learned from its experience from Kingdom Conquest which it translated to Samurai & Dragons for PlayStation Vita.
 Particularly Phantasy Star Online 2 was very much developed to be multi-platform with the addition of the PC platform and Vita, it also having versions available on iOS and Android.
 Arcade staff also began developing for smartphones with Alexandria Bloodshow and Samurai Bloodshow, which lead to Chain Chronicle, a successful earner for Sega.
 AM2 also began to develop smartphone games with Soul Reverse Zero.

-Toshihiro Nagoshi became Chief Creative Officer of Sega in 2012.

-According to AM2 developer Makoto Osaki, Sega shifted its focus to internet games in the arcades rather than huge cabinets after server maintenance costs went down.
-Profits for arcade games were still higher than for console, mobile and PC games all the way to the fiscal year of 2014.
-Border Break became a huge success being supported for many years in arcades.
-Music games became another area of success for Sega with Hatsune Miku: Project Diva Arcade and Maimai, both of which received many updates, and subsequent titles made by the same team as the latter such as Chunithm.
-Long time musician Takenobu Mitsuyoshi has said that the arcade industry in Japan is "fundamentally not strong" right now, mentioning that music games have developed long standing popularity against those odds.
-Ports of arcade games were developed primarily as downloadable games for PlayStation 3 and Xbox 360 with Virtua Fighter 5: Final Showdown, Daytona USA (previously Sega Racing Classic) and After Burner Climax, among others.

 The markets in North America and Europe were seen as very "tough", with Sega taking sight on the wider Asian market instead.
 In 2012 Sega announced that for the West they would focus on fewer franchises which were Sonic the Hedgehog, Total War, Football Manager and Aliens, with Sonic being the only Japanese IP.
 Atlus became part of Sega in 2013, with the acquisition of Atlus USA being finalized in 2016.
 Atlus USA made it possible to localize Japanese Sega IP such as Yakuza and Hatsune Miku: Project DIVA to the western market.
 With the new policy of increasing localized titles again, the "bridge team" was founded in 2017, to better support communication between Sega of America and Japan.